-When I was doing the research on how to convert my Dana 25 to disc brakes, there were parts lists and how-to posts all over the internet.
+When I was doing the research on how do a drum to disc conversion on my Dana 25 to disc brakes, there were parts lists and how-to posts all over the internet.
 Since then, they have either gotten old, been removed or whatever.
 So, FYI, here is the list of parts I used to convert my front Dana 25 and rear Dana 44 to disc brakes:

 Front Dana 25